sam-doomguy/documentation-api/Profiles.md

     - `relationships`: Object containing rule settings that are associated to this profile:
       - `ruleSettings`:
       - `data`: An array of associated rule settings. - `type`: `"rules"`,
-  - `included`: An array containing JSONAPI compliant data objects with following properties:
+  - `included`: An array containing JSONAPI compliant data objects with the following properties:
     - `type`: `"rules"`,
-    - `id`: This attribute is id of the rule type being updated e.g. S3-001 (refer to Cloud Conformity rules for the full list).
+    - `id`: This attribute is the id of the rule type being updated e.g. S3-001 (refer to Cloud Conformity rules for the full list).
+If the id belongs to a deprecated rule, an error will be thrown.
     - `attributes`: Object containing profile attributes.
 For more details consult the [rule-settings-table](#rule-settings) below.

 ###### Rule Settings